michaelwehrley/notes/postgresql/postgresql.md

 # PostgreSQL

 PostgreSQL is an open-source DBMS that incorportates the relational model for its databases and supports SQL.
 It contains nearly all the features you would find in other DBMSs and a few extras.
+SQL is a declartive programming language - we tell the language how to behave, not how to do it.
+Compare that to C or Java that is imperative.
+We would have to program C to go line by line and print out to the screen the information when satisfies our requirements.
+With SQL we can write how it should act: "Hey program get me all the customers who are from Verona."

 ## Introducation (Flat File ⟶ Database Management Systems)